-Summer as arrived!
-Right after Sunset Celebration I took a short trip to San Jose del Cabo, at a surf break called the Rock.
-We arrived on a Sunday afternoon, and were in the water at 5pm.
+Summer has arrived!
+Right after Sunset Celebration, I took a short trip to San Jose del Cabo, at a surf break called the Rock.
+We arrived on a Sunday afternoon and were in the water at 5pm.
 My first wave of the trip was a disaster when someone lost his board as I was riding by.
 Three stitches in my shin, two days out of the water and I was good to go.
 The plants were hanging out back home, as only succulents can do, and didn't suffer in the least while I was away!

 Aeoniums are beginning to go to sleep for the summer, particularly in the warmer areas like the central valley, Sacramento and the deeper coastal valleys like Carmel Valley.
 Don't be surprised if some of your Aeonium's begin to defoliate as summer progresses.
 This is not a very good time to be pruning Aeoniums.

 Echeverias have already begun blooming and more will follow.
 Watch for aphids on the flower buds.
 If you see the bugs, wash them off, or use bug spray.
 If you use bug spray on the Echeveria and some of the chemical collects in the center of the rosette, be sure to go back and rinse the chemical out to avoid chemical burn.
 Some people just prune the flowers to get rid of persistent bugs.
 This is growing time for Echeverias and a good time to do any pruning you might want to do.
 We will remove the flowers from the Echeveria elegans in a week or so, so the texture of the rosettes in our display beds will be more visible.

 When plants are actively growing, it is also a good time to fertilize.
 I do not recommend any specific fertilizer.
 I do suggest reducing the dosage recommendation by 1/2 and only fertilizing about once each month.
 For mixed container plantings that are fully developed, you can reduce the dose by 1/2 again, just providing a maintenance feeding and trying not to encourage too much growth.